hdailey/30-Day-Chart-Challenge/2024/README.md

-# 2024 30 Day chart Challenge
+# 2024 30 Day Chart Challenge

 A repository containing my contributions for the [#30DayChartChallenge 2024](https://30daychartchallenge.org/).